Howsham Hall: History

 In the early 16th century the Howsham estate belonged to nearby Kirkham Priory and following the Dissolution of the Monasteries under Henry VIII was granted to Thomas Manners, 1st Earl of Rutland around 1540.
 His great-grandson sold it to Thomas Bamburgh.
 The present Hall was built in about 1610 on the site of a previous manor house, using stone from the priory, by Sir William Bamburgh, whose coat of arms, with those of his wife Mary Forthe, is above the main entrance.
 The cellar is Norman and the main part of the house is Jacobean.
 However the structure of the building has since been altered over the years.
 Sir William was High Sheriff of Yorkshire in 1607–08.

 In 1709, the house having passed by marriage to the Wentworth family, Sir John Wentworth added the east front.

-Having passed again by marriage to the Cholmeley family of Whitby Abbey, the house was remodelled in about 1775 for Nathaniel Cholmeley, possibly by John Carr.
+Having passed again by marriage to the Cholmeley family of Whitby Abbey, the house was remodelled in about 1775 for Nathaniel Cholmley, possibly by John Carr or Peter Atkinson.
 There is a Georgian brick extension at the back of the house and some of the windows have been altered so they have larger panes in the Georgian style.
 The parkland was laid out by Capability Brown in the 1770s for the Cholmeley family.
 In the grounds are three Giant Sequoia trees arranged in a triangle.
 These were given to a limited number of country estates in the seventeenth century.
 Sequoias were unknown to European horticulture till the middle of the 19th century, post the California goldrush.

 The estate passed to the Strickland family who sold the estate and its contents in 1948.
 In the 1950s, it was bought and converted into a boy's preparatory school.

-Curse of Kirkham

-When Kirkham Priory was demolished following the Protestant Reformation and the stones, timbers and other material were taken away by the Bamburghs and used in the construction of Howsham Hall, it was considered sacrilege at the time.
-It was said that true happiness would never come to the family or its successors and that a curse was placed on Howsham Hall and the people that owned it whereby "All male heirs of the estate would perish".
-The Bamburgh family died out because of the lack of male heirs, the Wentworth intermarried with the Bamburghs and they too became extinct.
-The next owners, the Cholmeleys, also became extinct and the Stricklands have only one female member of the family left.
-The last family to buy the house were the Knocks, and the curse continues, as Anthony Knock died after losing a battle with cancer in 2004.